 Our Visual Arts Curriculum at Immanuel:

 In the Immanuel Art room, students are learning in a student-centered, choice-based, collaborative, hands on atmosphere.
 Our program is directly linked to both the state and national core Visual Arts Standards.
-For a detailed overview of our program, simply click download on the curriculum PDF on the right.
+For a detailed overview of our program, every grade level overview is listed to the right.

 Art Schedule 2018-2019